 - Thoracic Hodgkin disease

-Radon enters your home through pathways such as:
+Radon can enter your home through many different pathways, such as:

 - Cracks in concrete floors

 - Cold joints (floor-wall joints) where the concrete floor meets the foundation wall

 - Exposed soil in crawl spaces, under bathtubs and showers, or unsealed sump baskets

 - Open cores at the top of block walls

 Low or negative air pressure in your home causes radon to be drawn in through the pathways mentioned above.
 The EPA has conducted studies that conclude that sealing alone is not a very effective method for lowering radon levels.
 Radon easily penetrates many common building materials such as paper, paint, sheetrock, concrete, mortar, wood, and insulation.

 One factor that will typically cause increased radon levels is known as the stack effect.
 The stack effect occurs during the winter months when warm air rises and escapes through windows and openings at the top of your home.
 As that air escapes, more air is drawn in to replace it.
 This is where we run into a radon problem, as some of the air drawn into your home contains radon.